ClementAcher/WebsiteMonitoring/README.md

 The repository comes with a sample demo file.
 You can find it at `WebsiteMonitoring/website_monitoring/file_to_import/example_import.json`.
 Import it using the field to pick a file.

+**Note:** **Make sure to import proper files**.
+For efficiency reason, the URLs won't be checked during the import.
+This is yet done when the websites are added manually.

 #### Get detailed stats for a website

 Once the import is done, you will be sent back to the main form, but this time, the grid won't be empty!